prabhavdogra/Fundamentals_of_Music_Theory_MOOC/Week 5.md

 ## Answers

 1. All except E and G Major
 2. 2 + 4
 3. 1
-4. One '#' not in 2nd note from bottom not in line
+4. One which has C#, D, F#, A
 5. The lowest note in Ic would be G + The V7 chord would be G7
 6. Imperfect/Half Cadence
 7. I,Vb,I,IVb,V
 8. Interrupted cadence in C-minor
 9. D-flat Major
 10. It is a secondary dominant + It has a chromatically altered note
-11. Because C the bass note..
+11. Because there is no perfect cadence in the key of F.
-    Because there is no perfect cadence in the key of F..
+    Because of the C bass note running all the way through these last bars.